 The University of Oregon is dedicated to the principle of equal opportunity in education, research, and service.
-The Libraries reflect this commitment by ensuring that collections, services, and facilities are accessible to all users.
-If you need further assistance or accommodation, contact a staff member in person at any service desk, or by phone, by e-mail, or chat.
-Special accommodation requests not addressed below may be directed to Andrew Bonamici, Associate Dean of Libraries for Strategic Initiatives and Program Development, at 541/346-2682 or 541/346-3056.
+The UO Libraries reflects this commitment by ensuring that ;collections, services, and facilities are accessible to all users.
+For further assistance or accommodation, please contact a staff member in person at any service desk or by phone, e-mail, or chat.
+Special accommodation requests not addressed below may be directed to ;David de Lorenzo, Giustina Director, Special Collections and University Archives, at ;(541) 346-1904.

 Locating or Reaching Library Materials

 Library staff members will assist with locating or reaching shelved library materials. ;Provide the location information of your items to the nearest service desk and a staff person will retrieve the items for you.
 If you have a large number of items that need to be retrieved, the staff person will pull several of them to get you started; the remaining materials will be pulled within 24 hours (during the week) and held for you.

 Borrowing Library Materials Using a Proxy